-Although, the FDA estimates that there are more than 76 million cases of food-borne illness annually, making wise food choices and taking simple precautions can lower risk dramatically.
+The FDA estimates that there are more than 76 million cases of food-borne illness annually, meaning making wise food choices and taking simple precautions can lower the risk dramatically.
 The best way to avoid food-borne illness is to prevent it.
 Foods most likely to cause food poisoning include raw or undercooked meat, poultry and fish, and unpasteurized milk.

 Practice safe food handling at home by doing the following: